-After the evaluation, a table will be drawn up listing the applications ranked according to their score per specific objective.
+After the evaluation, a table will be drawn up listing the applications ranked according to their score, per Specific objective.
 The highest scoring applications will be provisionally selected until the available budget for this call for proposals is reached.
-In addition, a reserve list per each specific objective will be drawn up following the same criteria.
-This list will be used if more funds become available during the validity period of the reserve list.
+In addition, a reserve list per each Specific objective will be drawn up following the same criteria.
+These lists will be used if more funds become available during the validity period of the reserve list.